Joshua-Lister/uav/README.md

 - `python scripts/random_postcodes.py`Anaconda Python Version

 ### Windows OS
-In the main function change the string s in the main file to one of the following depending on your needs.
+In the terminal, enter one of the following depending on your needs.
 - `test` : Run all tests.
 - `multi_drone` : Run the multi address drone method.
 - `single_drone` : Run the single address drone method.